We are testing a new beta website for gov.scot

 The Gender Recognition Act 2004 allows transsexual people to apply for legal recognition of their acquired gender.

-The Scottish Government intends to review and reform the law in this area.
+The Scottish Government is reviewing the law in this area.

 National Records of Scotland has published information about how the Act operates in Scotland in relation to the registration of births.